Training Medical Workers on Skin of Color

 Make Healthcare Accessible to All Since 2015

 Over the past 5 years, Vaseline® has worked with Direct Relief to support a network of health centers and clinics that provide affordable, comprehensive and culturally competent services to those who need it most through the Vaseline® Healing Project.
-Click here to find a clinic near you that provides access to affordable health care.
+Click here for more details to find a clinic near you that provides access to affordable health care.

 Amplify Knowledge of Healthcare Inequities